PhilGoud/Chell/README.md

 I won't think about checking things daily, so I will use Telegram to keep me informed

 ## A little background
-I use a Lenovo M73 with Debian 12 with CasaOS on top of it Most of my apps will be in docker containers, except system functions
+I use a Lenovo M73 with Debian 12 with CasaOS on top of it

+Connected to it is :
+- 1 USB 2.0 HDD used for parity
+- 2 USB 3.0 docks composed of 4 HDDs

+Most of my apps will be in docker containers, except system functions

 ## Storage
 ### Mergerfs
-I use mergerfs to pool together 2 docks composed of 4 hard-drives They are mounted via fstab to /mnt/disk-A1 to /mnt/disk-B4 Letter is the dock identifier and number is the disk position from left to right
+I use mergerfs to pool together the 2 docks composed of 4 hard-drives They are mounted via fstab to /mnt/disk-A1 to /mnt/disk-B4 Letter is the dock identifier and number is the disk position from left to right